Joint Reconstruction of Activity and Attenuation in PET by Diffusion Posterior Sampling in Wavelet Coefficient Space: Discussion

+In \gls{TOF} \gls{PET}, attenuation information is theoretically identifiable from the emission data \cite{defrise2012time}, and the diffusion prior mainly acts as a regularizer.
+In contrast, attenuation information from non-\gls{TOF} data is more ill-posed, and the reconstructed attenuation map should be interpreted as a solution that is jointly consistent with both the measured data and the learned distribution of plausible $\boldlambda$--$\boldmu$ pairs.
+Consequently, the prior plays a larger role in non-\gls{TOF} reconstructions, which is reflected by the increased variability observed in Fig. \ref{fig:onetomany}.
+This stronger dependence on the learned prior may also contributed to hallucinated activity and attenuation outside the object support.
+In addition, inaccuracies in the jointly estimated scatter may lead to overestimation of activity in low-uptake regions, as observed in the mMR study.

-The second limitation that should be addressed is the reconstruction time Sampling from \acp{DM} is known to be time-consuming, particularly when using the standard \ac{DDPM}, and reconstructing one patch with \ac{JRAA}-\ac{DPS} currently takes around around 30 minutes.
-Employing the \acf{DDIM} with its accelerated inference variant could significantly reduce reconstruction time \cite{song2021denoising}.
-Additionally, the computation of the gradient of the datafidelity term can also be accelerated \cite{chung2023decomposed,daras2024survey}
+An important limitation of \gls{JRAA}-\gls{DPS} concerns the reconstruction duration.
+Sampling from \glspl{DM} is known to be time-consuming, particularly when using the standard \gls{DDPM}, and reconstructing a sample of simulated data with \gls{JRAA}-\gls{DPS} currently takes around 30 minutes.
+Employing the \glsxtrfull{DDIM} with its accelerated inference variant could significantly reduce reconstruction time \cite{song2020denoising}.
+Additionally, the computation of the gradient of the data fidelity term can also be accelerated \cite{chung2023decomposed,daras2024survey}.
 However, comparative evaluation would be necessary to assess the impact of this acceleration on reconstruction accuracy.

+Finally, \gls{CT}-less \gls{PET} reconstruction methods are also attractive for respiratory motion compensation, since they can eliminate the need for gated-\gls{CT} acquisitions.
+Previous studies have investigated joint \gls{PET} reconstruction and motion estimation using a single, potentially mismatched, attenuation map \cite{Bousse2016a,Bousse2016b}.
+Building on these works, \citeauthor{elhamiasl2025joint} proposed two methods for the joint estimation of activity, attenuation and motion \cite{elhamiasl2025joint}.
+Such strategies could be integrated with our proposed \gls{JRAA}-\gls{DPS} framework to enable diffusion-based motion-compensated \gls{CT}-less \gls{PET} reconstruction.